 Swing into Spring

-- Coming in May 2018, put on your dancing shoes and get ready to boogie, or swing, or ballroom dance.
+- Put on your dancing shoes and get ready to boogie, or swing, or ballroom dance.
 Grab a friend, family member or stranger and dance your feet off.
 Dinner will be served for exhausted and happy participants.